rehanvipin/work/content/docs/angular/components.md

 The select attribute of ng-content takes in CSS selectors to match the HTML content from the parent.

+{{ hint "info" }}
+`ng-container` is not present in the DOM.
+{{ /hint }}

 ## Accessing DOM with `viewChild`
 To access the DOM of the HTML of a component:
 * Give it a temp-ref-var like so: `<div #theBestElem></div>`
 * Create a property on the component decoreated by `viewchild` like so: `viewChild('theBestElem') goodie: ElementRef`
+* The selector could also be a component / directive / service class
 * You can then access its DOM properties or get even more granular control with `nativeElement`.

+## Lifecycle
+A component goes through a set of events during its lifecycle.
+It's possible to "hook" to those events (i.e., perform some extra actions you want).
+Some of these hooks are:
+* `ngOnInit`
+* `ngOnChanges`
+* `ngAfterContentInit`
+* `ngAfterViewInit`

+A full list of them, when they're called and what they do is present [in the docs](https://angular.io/guide/lifecycle-hooks#lifecycle-event-sequence)

+## Dynamic loading!

 # Directives
 Components are represented in HTML as elements.
 Directives are represented as attributes on those elements.
 A directive can also be applied on a simple HTML element, not just components.